StateX: Enhancing RNN Recall via Post-training State Expansion: Introduction

 \section{Introduction}

-Recently, recurrent neural networks~(RNNs) such as gated linear attention~(GLA)~\citep{yang2024gla} and Mamba2~\citep{dao2024transformers} have shown promising capabilities in language modeling.
-These architectures have constant per-token complexity, while the more popular Transformer architecture~\citep{transformer} has per-token complexity that grows linearly with the context length.
+Recently, recurrent neural networks~(RNNs), such as gated linear attention~(GLA)~\citep{yang2024gla} and Mamba2~\citep{dao2024transformers}, have shown promising performance in building large language models (LLMs).
+These recurrent architectures have constant per-token complexity for processing long contexts, whereas the widely-used Transformer architecture~\citep{transformer} has per-token complexity that grows linearly with the context length.
 Thus, RNNs are much more efficient than Transformers in processing long contexts.

-However, RNNs still underperform Transformers in certain aspects, with one of the most critical being the long-context recall capability~\citep{transformers-are-better-at-copying}.
-Different from Transformers, which store the representations of every token in the context, RNNs compress all contextual information into a constant-size \textit{state}\footnote{Also called \textit{recurrent state} in various contexts.
-We use these two terms interchangeably in this paper.}.
-As a result, the recall ability of RNNs heavily depends on the size and capacity of this state~\citep{jelassi2024repeat,arora2024simple,yang2024gdn,chen2025stuffedmambaoversizedstates}.
+However, RNNs still underperform Transformers in certain aspects, with one of the most critical being the long-context recall ability~\citep{transformers-are-better-at-copying}.
+Different from Transformers, which store the representations of all contextual tokens, RNNs compress all contextual information into a fixed-size \textit{state}\footnote{Also named \textit{recurrent state} or \textit{hidden state} in various contexts.
+Our paper uses these two terms interchangeably.}.
+As a result, the recall ability of RNNs heavily depends on the capacity of this state~\citep{jelassi2024repeat,arora2024simple,yang2024gdn,chen2025stuffedmambaoversizedstates}.
+Despite the positive gains of increasing the recurrent state size, considering the increased training costs and the limited benefits in short-context scenarios and various downstream tasks, most RNNs are still trained with a small state size relative to the rest of the model.
+For instance, in Mamba2-1.3B and GLA-1.3B, their recurrent states are smaller than 2\% of their model sizes (details in Table~\ref{tab:state-size-and-model-size}).

 \begingroup {\fnsymbol{footnote}}

 \endgroup